 Sound & Feel

 “Crisp” and “metallic” were the first words that jumped to mind when I started hitting balls with the Callaway MAVRIK MAX hybrid.
-Finding the center of the fast produces a snappy feeling like the ball was only on the face for the briefest of moments.
+Finding the center of the face produces a snappy feeling like the ball was only on the face for the briefest of moments.